-Pocket is great for those who don't have the time to read an article they find on Feedly, Twitter, or anywhere else.
-Simply share the article with Pocket and it will save it for later, allowing you to read it at your pace without forgetting the link or accidentally closing the article out.
+Pocket is great for those who don't have the time to read an article they found online.
+Simply share the article with Pocket and it will save for later, allowing you to read it at your pace without forgetting the link or accidentally closing the article out.
 Pocket even makes it possible for you to listen to the articles that have been shared on your list with a tap of the headphones button.

 Fleksy Keyboard has been around for quite some time and has seen some vast improvements.
 This includes the ability to create a custom keyboard while allowing you to install add-ons for a GIF keyboard, Emoji Keyboard, and even "mini-apps" easily accessible without opening another app.

 If you're trying to just get reminders and notes out of your head and into another service, Google Keep is perfect.
 There are multiple formats for your notes, and you can even use the app as a task manager if you're so inclined.
 Plus, Google includes a few different widgets so that you can keep an eye on your notes and access them with ease from the home screen.

 With an app like Join, you're likely a power-user, or just want to be able to remotely access your Android tablet.
 There are features such as clipboard sharing, SMS messaging, and the ability to receive notifications without having your device in front of you.
 But really, the app does so much more than one would expect and unlocks the capabilities of Android.

 Are you a comics buff and want a better way to read comics than just on your phone?
 With Comics by Comixology, you get access to more than 100,000 digital comics, and you can even save downloaded books to a microSD card for offline reading.